Malta in the Eurovision Song Contest 2021: Internal selection

-On 18 May 2020, PBS confirmed that Destiny Chukunyere was reselected as Malta's representative for the Eurovision Song Contest 2021.
-Following the announcement of Destiny as the selected artist, PBS announced a public call which songwriters and composers were able to express their interest in submitting a song for the singer to perform at the Eurovision Song Contest between 26 and 30 October 2020.
+On 18 May 2020, PBS confirmed that Destiny Chukunyere would remain as Malta's representative for the Eurovision Song Contest 2021.
+On 26 October 2020, PBS announced a public call for composers and songwriters to express their interest in submitting a song for the singer until 30 October 2020.
+Those interested would be sent further details and guidelines, including the expected style, of the song.

 On 15 March 2021, PBS announced that Destiny would perform the song "Je me casse" at the Eurovision Song Contest 2021.
 "Je me casse" was written by Malin Christin, Amanuel Dermont, Nicklas Eklund and Pete Barringer.
 A&Rs of the song were Kevin Lee and Greig Watts with publishing by WiiBii Music, DWB Music and StarLab Publishing.
-The release of the song and official music video was made available online on the broadcaster's website tvm.com.mt and the official Eurovision Song Contest website Eurovision.tv.
+The release of the song and official music video was made available online on the broadcaster's website tvm.com.mt and the official Eurovision Song Contest's YouTube channel.

 At Eurovision

 The Eurovision Song Contest 2021 took place at Rotterdam Ahoy in Rotterdam, the Netherlands, and consisted of two semi-finals held on the respective dates of 18 and 20 May, and the final on 22 May 2021.
-According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete in the final; the top ten countries from each semi-final progress to the final.
+According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
-For the 2021 contest, the semi-final allocation draw held for 2020 which was held on 28 January 2020, will be used.
-Malta was placed into the first semi-final, which was held on 18 May 2021, and was scheduled to perform in the second half of the show.
+The semi-final allocation draw held for the Eurovision Song Contest 2020 on 28 January 2020 was used for the 2021 contest, which Malta was placed into the first semi-final, to be held on 18 May 2021, and was scheduled to perform in the second half of the show.

 Once all the competing songs for the 2021 contest had been released, the running order for the semi-finals was decided by the shows' producers rather than through another draw, so that similar songs were not placed next to each other.
 Malta was set to perform last in position 16, following the entry from Ukraine.

 The two semi-finals and the final were broadcast in Malta on TVM.

-Performances
+The Maltese spokesperson, who announced the top 12 points awarded by the Maltese jury during the final, was Stephanie Spiteri.